 Florida is the boating capital of the United States, with thousands of vessels of all varieties enjoying our waterways everyday.
 Unfortunately, it also leads the nation in the number of serious and fatal boating accidents each year.

-The Florida boating accident attorneys at Freeman Injury Law serve victims and their families in West Palm Beach, Ft.
-Lauderdale, Port St. Lucie/Ft.
-Pierce and the surrounding communities.
+The West Palm Beach boating accident lawyers at Freeman Injury Law serve victims and their families in Florida.
 Our attorneys understand the complexities of Florida boating laws, and are prepared to aggressively fight for your legal rights if you have been injured in a boating accident.

 There were over 980,000 registered vessels in Florida in 2009.
 The Florida Fish & Wildlife Commission reports that Florida leads the nation in the number of boating accidents, with 678 reported in 2008.

 - 52% of the fatal accidents were in vessels less than 18 feet in length.

 - 39% of the fatal accidents were falls overboard (20 accidents).